Last updated August 17, 2020*

 Specifically, if you are located in the EEA, you should note that your Personal Data will be accessed by New Relic staff or suppliers, transferred, and/or stored outside the EEA, including to the U.S. and other countries which have different data protection laws.

-However, we have taken appropriate safeguards to require that your Personal Data will remain protected in accordance with this General Privacy Notice and as required by applicable data protection law, including (i) requiring that our third-party service providers and partners employ an adequate method of transfer, such as the European Commission’s Standard Contractual Clauses or Privacy Shield, for transfers of Personal Data (further details of which can be provided upon request), and (ii) participating and complying with the EU-US and Swiss-US Privacy Shield Frameworks.
+However, we have taken appropriate safeguards to require that your Personal Data will remain protected in accordance with this General Privacy Notice and as required by applicable data protection law, including (i) putting in place an adequate method of transfer, such as the European Commission’s Standard Contractual Clauses, for transfers of Personal Data (further details of which can be provided upon request), and (ii) remaining a participant in, and complying with, the EU-US and Swiss-US Privacy Shield Frameworks as required by the US Department of Commerce.
 Please click here to read our Privacy Shield Notice.

 8. Your Choices and Data Protection Rights